mjs/imapclient/README.rst

 Python versions 2.6, 2.7, 3.2, 3.3 and 3.4 are officially supported.

+The current stable version of IMAPClient is 0.12.
+It is licensed under the New BSD License.

 Why IMAPClient?
 ---------------
 You may ask: "why create another IMAP client library for Python?